LinkStorms/base_repo/README.md

 # Base Repository
 Dear employees, this is a base repo created for you to use it in the different services you develop.
-The structure is simple, there is a `.gitigonre` file to avoid adding local files to the repositories, the GPLv3 License in the LICENSE file and `requirements.txt` which contains only `flask` and its dependencies.
+The structure is simple, there is a `.gitignore` file to avoid adding local files to the repositories, the GPLv3 License in the LICENSE file and `requirements.txt` which contains only `flask` and its dependencies.
 The `app` folder is where all of the source codes will be placed.
 Do not write